Saturday, November 30, 2024

 Nicolas Cage liked to sign up for these types of straight-to-video films on a weekly basis, and while it's big fun for Cage fans, some of these are a chore for the casual moviegoer.
 The script is confusing, and the different locations used do not mesh- a Massachusetts cafe explosion looks European set, but in the same town, the Massachusetts bank robbery looks American- right down to Louisiana license plates on some of the cars, and the title is a police radio call number from California.
 I'm sure the screenwriter(s?)- another odd credit- had something bigger in mind but the film limps along full of some terrible performances from a cast given tropes, not characters, to play.
 Come on, the harried police commander (Mark Basnight) who's getting pressured from the mayor and governor?
 The retiring cop?
 The young cop whose wife is expecting?
 War profiteering mercenaries?
 The stupid hostage who must make a break for it?
 The bullied teen smarter than his peers?
 Yawn.

 Throw this on the pile of other Cage pablum, a film that was obviously done for the paycheck.
+Also known in some foreign markets as "211: Cops Under Fire."

 Stats:

-(2018) 86 min. (*) out of five stars
+(2018) 86 min.
+(2/10)

 -Directed by York Alec Shackleton